Utshav-paudel/300DaysOFMachineLearning-DeepLearning-LLM/README.md

 * Below is the code snippet of setup.py hope you have good time creating your own packages.
 ![](https://github.com/Utshav-paudel/300DaysOFMachineLearning-DeepLearning/blob/cae9fc2aa688be99698bca34c3f5b04a24528946/images/day145.png)
 [End to End Machine learning project](https://github.com/Utshav-paudel/End-to-End-ml-project)
+# Day146
+* Today I learned more about designing end to end project like adding files to componenets , src and desgining pipeline